Ibn al-Salah: Theological position

 Ibn al-Ṣalāḥ clarified his position on philosophy, describing it as: "The basis of foolishness and degeneration, a topic of confusion and misguidance which is motivated by perversion and blasphemy.
 Whosoever engages in philosophy, has been blinded in his insight into the great aspects of the Sharia corroborated by evidences."
-Due to his insistence no one was allowed to read the subjects of rhetoric or philosophy in Damascus, a matter which the leaders supported.
+Due to his insistence no one was allowed to read the subject of philosophy in Damascus, a matter which the leaders supported.